jameshly/pge-billfetch/README.md

 ```
 sudo apt-get install xvfb
 ```
-Please be sure to download the latest version of Firefox geckodriver.
-In linux, this could be done by copying the extracted geckodriver file and copying it into the `/usr/local/bin/` folder.
+Please be sure to download the latest version of Firefox geckodriver and set it in PATH.
+In Linux, this could be done by copying the extracted geckodriver file and copying it into the `/usr/local/bin/` folder.

 If you do not have pip installed, the linux command for installing it is: